What Golf Balls The Pros Use: PGA, Liv & LPGA Breakdown

 That being said, even balls that have an “X” can still be considered softer.
 In saying that, somewhere around 55% of professionals use a ball that’s considered to be “soft.”

-Calling all hackers, whackers, and golf enthusiasts, Out Of Bounds Golf is looking for writers!
-Click here if you want to get paid to write for us.
+Write For Us: Calling all hackers, whackers, and golf enthusiasts.
+Out Of Bounds Golf is looking for writers.
+If you’d like to get paid to write about golf, click here for more info.